No items found.

 The AI Revolution: More Than a Buzzword

-Artificial intelligence (AI) no longer sits at the periphery of real estate conversations; it now shapes core business models.
-ULI’s 2026 report names “AI Moves into Real Estate” as a defining theme, reflecting a dramatic leap from speculative potential to operational necessity.
-As the report’s panelists underscored, the industry is no longer debating if AI can deliver but how to unlock its impact at scale.
+Artificial intelligence (AI) no longer sits at the periphery of CRE conversations; it now shapes core business models.
+The ULI 2026 report names "AI Moves into Real Estate" as a defining theme, reflecting a leap from speculative potential to operational necessity.

-• Predictive Maintenance & Smart Operations: Sensor-enabled buildings and AI-powered facility management platforms predict issues before they disrupt operations.
-This proactive approach preserves asset value and enhances tenant satisfaction.
+Sensor-enabled buildings combined with AI-powered facility management platforms now predict equipment failures before they disrupt operations.
+This preserves NOI, reduces tenant churn, and protects asset value at exit.

 Capital Markets: Decision-making in a “Half Full, Half Empty” Landscape